UW-PHARM/BitSAD/README.md

 ### Note about BitBench

 The BitBench folder is a Git submodule.
 When you clone this repo, add the `--recursive` flag to your Git command to also clone the BitBench repo.

+## Contributing

+We welcome all kinds of contributions including PRs, sample code, and issues.

+### Issues

+If you have a feature request or an issue with BitSAD, please file an issue on GitHub.
+Please file issues relating to BitBench with the BitBench repository.

+### Pull Requests

+If you would like to add to BitSAD, we welcome PRs.
+Submit a PR to the `staging` branch.
+This allows us to move around files/reorganize the repo before bringing your code into the `master` branch. *All commits to the master branch create versions on Sonatype*.

+If you want to add a new operator, etc. to the project, then please email us or file an issue, and we can direct you on how to proceed.
+Later versions of BitSAD will likely modularize this process to make it very simple and straightforward.